Calling all video journalists: Step up and change your life!

 Finally, a word of caution: if he opens his wallet…it’s not to give you money.
 He’s got everything in his wallet…but money.
 It will be to show you pictures of those sons of his, which he could NOT be more proud of.
 He is juggling those boys as well as his “day job” at CBS News and the seminars he leads and makes it work.
 He managed to squeeze in a Master’s degree from the University of Nebraska, Lincoln (Class of 2010).
 In his spare time, he sits in traffic in an office called a 2011 Chevrolet Suburban, and hits LEGOLAND as often as possible, His wife Michele has been accepted into Sainthood.
 He wants world peace, better Journalism, and another Rolling Stones tour.

-Matt Mrozinski is a 9 time Emmy award winning Photojournalist with two wins in his craft, photography, on the east and west coast.
-He has only entered the contest 4 times with over 15 nominations.
-Mrozinski has been named in the top 6 for three straight years for photojournalism’s highest honor, the NPPA Ernie Crisp Photographer of the Year.
+Matt Mrozinski is currently the chief photojournalist at WTHR-TV in Indianapolis, IN.
+He was rewarded with his first job as chief after a highly successful run at KING TV in Seattle.
+Matt is a nine-time Emmy award winning photojournalist with two wins in his craft (photography) on the east and west coast.
+He has entered the contest five times with over 22 nominations.
+Mrozinski was named a top six finalist three straight years for photojournalism’s highest individual honor, the NPPA Ernie Crisp Photographer of the Year.
 Mrozinski was runner-up for the award in 2010.
 Also in 2010, Matt was named the best photojournalist in the nation by his peers as b-roll.net’s Photographer of the Year.
-In the last 5 years of his career, Matt has been a member of 4 NPPA Station of the Year awards.
-Mrozinski and his colleagues helped jump start WAVY’s 4 straight Medium Market SOY wins with awards in 2009 and 2010.
-He joined KING-TV in time for a his 3rd and 4th Station of the Year wins.
-He won the last two National Headliner awards for feature.
-In 2013, Matt won the coveted SPJ Sigma Delta Chi award with NBC News Correspondent, Joe Fryer.
-He is the reigning NPPA West Coast Photographer of the Year.
+In the last five years of his career, Matt has been a member of four NPPA Station of the Year awards and helped KING to runner-up 2014.
+He played a large role in jump starting WAVY-TV's 5 straight Station of the Year Awards.
+He recently won back-to-back National Headliner awards for feature.
+In 2013, Matt won the coveted SPJ Sigma Delta Chi award with NBC News Correspondent, Joe Fryer, and was the NPPA West Coast Photographer of the Year 2013.

 Joshua Maranhas is the 2014 National Press Photographers Association Best of Photojournalism Editor of the Year.

-Sixteen years a journalist, Columbine to the Aurora Theater with plenty of good times in between, Josh Maranhas tells the stories of Coloradans.
+He’s a four time regional Emmy Award winning editor, producer and storyteller with eighteen years of journalism experience, from Columbine to the Aurora Theater with plenty of good times in between, Josh Maranhas tells the stories of Coloradans.
 Now the Chief Editor at KDVR/KWGN he leads a staff of fifteen highly talented and diverse award winning editors.

-Josh is a winner of many NPPA quarterly and annual editing awards.
+Josh is a winner of over 30 NPPA quarterly and annual editing awards.
 He is twice runner up in Best of Photojournalism Editor of the Year.
-He’s a former chair of the NPPA Quarterly Editing Contest.
-He’s nominated for numerous Emmys and Emmy Award winning in both Program and Sports editing.
+Josh served as chair of the NPPA Quarterly Editing Contest.
+He’s nominated for numerous regional Emmys and regional Emmy Award winning in both Program and Sports editing.

-Josh is a still photographer and a darkroom rat.
+Josh is a still photographer and a former darkroom rat.
 These days he’s more of an Adobe Lightroom rat.
-His favorite subjects range from family portraits, travel, to forty-nine Fords.
+His favorite subjects range from family portraits, travel, to classic cars and automotive.

-In addition to television storytelling Josh is passionate about loud music, long drives in his Ford and anything on wheels.
-It’s a good time traveling the Interstates and bi- ways of America making great memories, photographs and lasting stories on the way.
+In addition to television storytelling, Josh is passionate about loud music, road trips in his Ford and anything that can be “hot rodded”.
+He can be found traveling the Interstates and bi-ways of America making memories, photographs and lasting stories on the way.

 Joe Mahoney is a photojournalist with I-News at Rocky Mountain PBS in Denver, a not-for-profit corporation developing as a very small team of highly-skilled, highly-efficient reporters with proven investigative skills.
 Our focus is high-impact, investigative journalism with an emphasis on data analysis, statistical analysis, data visualization and public records research.
 These are skills most newsrooms currently lack.
 However, these are skills that are urgently needed to produce policy-changing, public-interest journalism.(2010-Present)